-FIRST TIME 1st warning letter will be issued.
+ALAGGRESSION LVEN AS JORING • 1 st warning letter will be issued.
 The letter will be sent home to be signed by the parent and returned to school to be kept in the student's file.
 Parents are contacted.
-A two-day out of school suspension will be administered.
-It is considered an unexcused absence.
-(Depending on the incidence) The student is deprived of extra-curricular activities and (or) trips for that week.
-SECOND TIME 2nd warning letter will be issued.
-The letter will be sent home to be signed by the parent and returned to school to be kept in the student's file.
-A five-school day out of school suspension will be administered and is considered an unexcused absence.
-(Depending on the incidence) A Parent-Administration Conference is arranged.
-The student then is put under a behavioral probation period.
+FIRST TIME • A two-day out of school suspension will be administered.
+It is considered an unexcused absence .
+(Depending on the incidence) • The student is deprived of extra-curricular activities and (or) trips for that week. • 2^{nd} warning letter will be issued.
+The letter will be sent home to be signed by the parent and returned to school to be kept in the student's file. • A five-school day out of school suspension will be administered and is SECOND TIME considered an unexcused absence .
+(Depending on the incidence) • A Parent-Administration Conference is arranged. • The student then is put under a behavioral probation period.
 Parents are to sign the Behavioral Probation Form.
-THIRD TIME Expulsion
+THIRD TIME • Expulsion

-- 2. SMOKING: POSSESSING CIGARETTES OR ANY SMOKING DEVICES ARE TOTALLY PROHIBITED AND LEAD TO IMMEDIATE EXPULSION FROM SCHOOL. - 3.
-SKIPPING CLASSES (TRUANCY), APPEARING IN OTHER DIVISIONS OF THE SCHOOL AND USING DIFFERENT CHANNEL FROM THE REST OF THE CLASS ON THE TABLET/ PC
+2. SMOKING: POSSESSING CIGARETTES OR ANY SMOKING DEVICES ARE TOTALLY PROHIBITED AND LEAD TO IMMEDIATE EXPULSION FROM SCHOOL.

+3. SKIPPING CLASSES (TRUANCY), APPEARING IN OTHER DIVISIONS OF THE SCHOOL AND USING DIFFERENT CHANNEL FROM THE REST OF THE CLASS ON THE TABLET/ PC